Nihal4777/ssip/README.md

+## Inventory Management System for Aanganwadi Centers of Aravalli Districts

 Anganwadis are India's primary tool against the menace of child malnourishment, infant mortality, and lack of child education, community health problems and in curbing preventable diseases.
 The project aims at